matte21/line-solver/README.md

 ```
 docker run -it linemcr/cli-ubuntu
 ```
-Examples are given in the README file.
+Examples are given in the /home/line/README file.
 For instance
 ```
 line example-oqn.jsimg mva all
 ```